jamsocket/stateroom/README.md

 ## Modules

-Jamsocket has a modular architecture.
-If all you want to do is generate a Jamsocket service to be served with an existing Jamsocket WebAssembly server, the main crates you will interact with will probably be [`jamsocket-cli`](/jamsocket-cli), which provides a command-line tool, and [`jamsocket-wasm`](/jamsocket-wasm), the main Cargo dependency for building services.
+Stateroom has a modular architecture.
+If all you want to do is generate a Stateroom service to be served with an existing Stateroom WebAssembly server, the main crates you will interact with will probably be [`stateroom-cli`](/stateroom-cli), which provides a command-line tool, and [`stateroom-wasm`](/stateroom-wasm), the main Cargo dependency for building services.

-- [`jamsocket`](https://docs.rs/jamsocket/) is the core, minimal implementation of the service interface.
+- [`stateroom`](https://docs.rs/stateroom/) is the core, minimal implementation of the service interface.
-- [`jamsocket-cli`](https://docs.rs/jamsocket-cli/) is a command-line interface for interacting with WebAssembly-compiled Jamsocket services.
+- [`stateroom-cli`](https://docs.rs/stateroom-cli/) is a command-line interface for interacting with WebAssembly-compiled Stateroom services.
-- [`jamsocket-server`](https://docs.rs/jamsocket-server/) provides [Actix](https://actix.rs/) actors to facilitate serving Jamsocket services in a WebSocket server.
+- [`stateroom-server`](https://docs.rs/stateroom-server/) provides [Actix](https://actix.rs/) actors to facilitate serving Stateroom services in a WebSocket server.
-- [`jamsocket-wasm`](https://docs.rs/jamsocket-wasm/) provides a macro for generating WebAssembly modules from Jamsocket services.
+- [`stateroom-wasm`](https://docs.rs/stateroom-wasm/) provides a macro for generating WebAssembly modules from Stateroom services.
-- [`jamsocket-wasm-host`](https://docs.rs/jamsocket-wasm-host/) provides a way to import Jamsocket services from WebAssembly modules.
+- [`stateroom-wasm-host`](https://docs.rs/stateroom-wasm-host/) provides a way to import Stateroom services from WebAssembly modules.

 ## See Also

-[Aper](https://github.com/aper-dev/aper) is a state synchronization library which works with Jamsocket.
+[Aper](https://github.com/aper-dev/aper) is a state synchronization library which works with Stateroom.